- Search The Registry

 - My Account

-On this date Umoja Karamu is celebrated.
-Always held on the fourth Sunday in November, this celebration was created in 1971 to inject new meaning and solidarity into the Black family through ceremony and symbol.
+On this date, Umoja Karamu is celebrated.
+Always held on the fourth Sunday in November, this celebration was created in 1971 to inject new meaning and solidarity into the Black family through ceremony and symbolism.

 Umoja Karamu, which means “unity feast” in the African language Swahili, is spoken by the Bantu; the holiday is growing in community popularity.
 Its originator was Edward Simms, Jr. The feast is based around five colors and their meanings, which represent five historical periods in African American history.